mekline/Tobii-PsychToolBox/README.txt

-This is a basic demo that uses the *new* Tobii SDK (released March 2017) and Psychtoolbox-3 together for an end-to-end, minimal script that connects to your tobii, conducts calibration, plays a short set of trials with video, and exits, saving all the gaze data from each trial in its own file.
+This is a basic demo that uses the *new* Tobii SDK (released March 2017) and Psychtoolbox-3 together for an end-to-end, minimal script that connects to your tobii, conducts calibration, plays a short set of videos, and exits, saving all the gaze data from each trial in its own file.
 It's a direct modification of scripts by Estefania Dominguez and Brian Sullivan (https://visionresearchblog.wordpress.com/category/psychophysics-toolbox/).

 The main script is:

 Tobii_calibration_with_psychtoolbox(SubjectID, options).

 Good luck!
-If you try this and have feedback, you can submit an issue report or contact me at mekline@mit.edu The hardest parts of getting this to your own setup are likely to be getting matlab to connect to the tobii, and getting PTB to play movies (especially on macs).
+If you try this and have feedback, you can submit an issue report or contact me at mekline@mit.edu The hardest parts of getting this to your own setup are likely to be getting matlab to connect to the tobii (see notes in the main fn), and getting PTB to play movies (especially on macs).

 I recommend starting by running the PTB demo scripts, then running Tobii_calibration_with_psychtoolbox(SubjectID, 'use_eyetracker', 0) to ensure you don't have weird PTB bugs in your way (this will just play SimpleExp and exit.)